It’s September, so I went through my social media feeds and grabbed all the MicroStories I’d tweeted during the month of August.

 As a reminder, these represent story-essences composed using no more than 129 characters (so I could tweet them with the hashtag #MicroStory.)

 Usually, I only tweet Science Fiction and Fantasy #MicroStories.
-When I remember to do so.
+August was pretty much no exception.

 For really great #MicroStory action, please follow @MicroSFF, the Twitter account that inspired me to participate in this minimalist writing exercise.
 That feed puts out great science fiction and fantasy MicroStories all the time.

 (I want to make it clear that @MicroSFF is *not* a Twitter account of mine.
 Their flash-fiction tweets are excellent.
 Mine are okay.)